Open bedroom doors (we have an odd two door system but it helps keep the cats out.)

 Crawl back in bed with laptop.

 Turn on news.

-Read emails, Facebook, Twitter, blogs, devotions and think about what I need to accomplish during the day.
+Read emails, Facebook, blogs, devotions and think about what I need to accomplish during the day.

-Usually with a cat on each side of me or one on top of me and one by my side.
-Today they were both to the right of my legs.
+Usually with a cat on each side of me or close to me.

 Enjoy the sunrise.

 Pretty simple and straight forward and it really does not vary a whole lot.

 There is something about routine.
 The sameness of the way that I start each morning is comforting.
 It is consistent and in a world where consistency is not always present it is a good way to start each day.